Intent and Implementation

 At Town Field Primary we aim to inspire our children to become inquisitive and passionate geographers, equipped with skills that enable them to develop coherent knowledge and understanding of the world.

-Our carefully-mapped curriculum focuses on a need to build powerful knowledge over time through regular retrieval and rehearsal of key geographical skills, within the context of new and rich knowledge.
+In delivering the National Curriculum, we focus on a need to build powerful knowledge over time through regular retrieval and rehearsal of key geographical skills, within the context of new and rich knowledge.
 We hope that this approach will enable our children to retain key information long term, which they are able to draw upon to develop an understanding of the world around them.

 Clarity of fundamental knowledge for each topic ensures focused learning outcomes, which contribute to children’s locational knowledge of places around the world as well as human and physical features and processes.
 Key knowledge is shared regularly with children, as well as families, in order that children become fluent in their ability to recall and make sense of key information within their overall understanding of the world.